ggetz/interactive-forest/README.md

 Shadows were rendered in the scene using shadow mapping as explored in the slides, though using a modified projection when rendering the shadow pass using the directional light.
 In addition, to fight the shadow map texture aliasing, we used Poisson Sampling to take multple samples from the shadow map.
 Our shader also allows for a shadow color to passed in instead of just black for aestetic effect.

+Fog was added to the scene by adding linear fog to the mesh shader.
+It takes the distance from the eye of the camera to the vertex location, and interpolates between the fog color and the fragment color by this amount.

 ## Work Allocation
 If you chose to work with a partner, you should make clear who is responsible for what in the project.
 Based on this you may not end up with the same grade.